lowRISC/opentitan/hw/ip/spi_host/doc/_index.md

 Writing a zero to this register temporarily suspends any previously submitted transactions.
 If the block is re-enabled by writing a one to {{< regref "CONTROL.SPIEN" >}}, any previously executing commands will continue from wherever they left off.

-An unacknowledged error interrupt will also suspend the core state machine.
+An unacknowledged error event suspends the core state machine.

 ### Component reset